 Wahiawa Hills Trail is a 3.7 mile lightly trafficked loop trail located near Wahiawa, Hawaii that features a river and is rated as difficult.
-The trail is primarily used for hiking, nature trips, birding, and fly fishing and is accessible from May until November.
+The trail is primarily used for hiking, nature trips, birding, and fly fishing and is best used from May until November.

 This is a loop trail that takes you through paper bark forest and other invasive plants (e.g. uluhe, etc).
 The trail is a bit of an up and down jaunt with the final reward being a dip in the stream.
 Be careful if it is raining as the stream can swell.

 so much fun.
 Like an obstacle courss.